t-ski/rapidjs--components/README.md

 ### Specific component directory

 Each component is to be organized in its own directory containing component related files.
-The component's element tag name corresponds to the respective directory name, prefixed by the component prefix **rapid--**.
+The component's element tag name corresponds to the respective directory name, prefixed by the component prefix **rapidjs--**.
 All component files in the directory will need to have the same name as the directory does.

 #### Markup file